Chester Freshers' Event

 - check out our tips for a successful event

-- register your event before the first deadline (date to be confirmed), to ensure maximum publicity and help to recruit volunteers
+- register your event before the first deadline, to ensure maximum publicity and help to recruit volunteers

 - contact the appropriate team with any questions